 Just as at senior female level, Germany have been the nation to beat in the UEFA European Women's Under-19 Championship though in recent years their dominance has waned.
-They won five titles between 2000 and 2007 before claiming a sixth in 2011, but have since failed to even qualify twice.
+They amassed five titles between 2000 and 2007 before claiming a sixth in 2011, but have since failed to qualify twice.

-England's time was to come, however.
-After Alice Parisi's 71st-minute spot kick helped Italy pip Norway to the title in France in 2008, Mo Marley's charges lifted the trophy in Belarus 12 months later.
-Their goal unbreached throughout a tournament that attracted record crowds, England were too strong for Sweden in the showpiece though 12 months later it was another matter as France beat them 2-1 to claim their second title.
+England's time would come, however.
+After Alice Parisi's spot kick had helped Italy pip Norway to glory in France in 2008, Mo Marley's charges landed the trophy in Belarus 12 months later.
+Their goal unbreached throughout a tournament attracting record crowds, England were too strong for Sweden in the showpiece.
+A year on it was another matter as France narrowly beat them to pick up their second title.

-Germany returned to the top of the pile in emphatic style in 2011, reclaiming the title with a final record 8-1 victory over a youthful Norway side, but for the first time they failed to even qualify to defend their title.
-Sweden did the damage and it was they that took the title in Turkey, Malin Diaz's extra-time goal enough to deny Spain and ensure a seventh winner in 12 tournaments.
+Germany returned to the top in emphatic style in 2011, reclaiming their crown with a final-record 8-1 triumph over a youthful Norway – but then, for the first time ever, they missed out on qualification.
+Sweden did the damage and it was the Scandinavians who prevailed overall in Turkey, Malin Diaz's extra-time goal denying Spain and ensuring a seventh winner in 11 tournaments.

 2002: Germany (Sweden)